Advantage gambling: Roulette wheel

 Roulette wheels with manufacturing defects or uneven wear may land on some numbers (or, more likely, a certain grouping or groupings of numbers in close proximity on the wheel as opposed to the numbers' location on the betting board) with a statistically significant greater frequency.
-It is sometimes possible, though very rare in practice, through large numbers of observations, or noting patterns of wear on the wheel's surface, to determine when this is the case and bet accordingly.
+It is sometimes possible, though very rare in practice, through observing large numbers of spins or noting patterns of wear on the wheel's surface, to determine when this is the case and bet accordingly.
 Physician Richard Jarecki was able to exploit this to great effect at European casinos in the 1960s and 1970s.

 Exploiting weaknesses in casino machinery

 Weaknesses in casino card shuffling machines that allow a skilled player to predict which cards are likely to be dealt next have been exploited on at least one occasion.